djangoflow/list_bloc/packages/openapi_repository/README.md

 # Openapi Repository Generator

-The aim of this generator is to generate list repositories, and freezed models for query params filters.
+The aim of this generator is to generate repositories, blocs and freezed models for query params filters for OpenApi module.

 ## Usage